allegheny-college-art-387-spring-2020/realized-structure-1/README.md

     * measurement of physical area taken up by the structure
     * materials used
     * your name
-- [ ] A statement of less than 200 words (exluding structure title) using key selections from readings and references to describe the process and outcome of the structural project
+- [ ] A document containing:
+    * A list of items that would appear _inside_ this realized structure
-* Below the statement, list all "reference points" used in the creation or design of the structure under a clearly-defined heading
+    * A second list of "reference points" used in the creation or design of the structure under a clearly-defined heading

 #### Nota bene